#LIVE2.0 #Review

 In any case, each time the vision returns, a percentage of vision is lost forever.

 Optic nerve atrophy is a degeneration or gradual damage to the optic nerve.
-There could be multiple causes like the eye not getting proper blood flow, some underlying disease like brain trauma, inflammation, degenerative disorders, hemorrhage, tumor, or exposure to a toxic substance.
+There could be multiple causes like the eye not getting proper blood flow, some underlying disease like brain trauma, inflammation, degenerative disorders, hemorrhage, tumors, or exposure to a toxic substance.

 Optic nerve head drusen are pockets of protein and calcium salts that build up in the optic nerve over time.